Edmund ter Meer

 Edmund ter Meer (31 July 1852 – 5 November 1931) was a German chemist who discovered the ter Meer reaction and founded in 1877 the ter Meer dye company in Uerdingen.
-After the fusion with the aniline factory of Julius Weiler the Weiler-ter Meer company was formed.
-This company later became part of the Bayer company.
-His son Fritz ter Meer also became a chemist associated to the Bayer company.
+After merging Julius Weiler's aniline factory, the Weiler-ter Meer company was formed.
+The company later became part of Bayer.
+His son Fritz ter Meer also became a chemist associated with Bayer.